 With the Joovv Go, it's now possible to benefit from the healing properties of red light therapy where ever you are, whenever you want.
 The battery-powered handheld devices removes the tie to the electrical socket yet still uses the same high powered LED lights that red light market leader Joovv is famous for.

-Though relatively expensive, the Joovv Go is solidly made using a quality metal case and a handy carry case, however, the downside is it may be slightly too bulky for some.
+Though expensive (you can get a full sized red light panel for the same price), the Joovv Go is solidly made using a quality metal case and a handy carry case, however, the downside is it may be slightly too bulky for some and it is limited to either 660nm or 850nm light.

 + Worlds best therapeutic grade, FDA approved red light therapy device that is portable and runs off batteries.